 COVID-19 disrupted the carefully balanced lives of caregivers and their support systems.
-As time goes on, many organisations are returning back to in-person work environments.
-But what does this mean for caregivers with duties to manage children and ageing parents?
+As time goes on, many organizations are returning back to in-person work environments.
+But what does this mean for caregivers with duties to manage children and aging parents?
 More particularly, how has this impacted them?

-In this article, let’s go through the insights and recommendations from Alvin Goh, Executive Director at SHRI and Stephanie Nash, Chief People Officer at Circles.Life, on how organisations can support employees juggling between work and caregiving responsibilities in our most recent fireside chat.
+In this article, let’s go through the insights and recommendations from Alvin Goh, Executive Director at SHRI, and Stephanie Nash, Chief People Officer at Circles.Life, on how organizations can support employees juggling between work and caregiving responsibilities in our most recent fireside chat.

 We have people who are resisting that change, others who are embracing it, and others who are somewhat mixed in emotion.
 Leaders need to be thinking about demonstrating empathy, offering flexibility, and recognizing that each of us are in our own unique situation.

-For managers, engage in one to one conversations, ask questions, listen deeply to what you hear and be willing to take action based on what you have heard.
-Genuine willingness and empathy will create a forum and environment where people really feel there is trust, authenticity, genuine care and respect for their circumstances where they need to be available for and respond to in order to be their best selves at home and at work.
+For managers, engage in one-to-one conversations, ask questions, listen deeply to what you hear and be willing to take action based on what you have heard.
+Genuine willingness and empathy will create a forum and environment where people really feel there is trust, authenticity, genuine care and respect for their circumstances that they need to be available for and respond to in order to be their best selves at home and at work.

-A survey by EngageRocket in 2021 showed that 30% of caregivers with school going children and high workload declared being burnout, indicating mental health struggles.
+A survey by EngageRocket in 2021 showed that 30% of caregivers with school-going children and high workload declared being burnout, indicating mental health struggles.
 If not taken care of, this may take a toll on their productivity at work.
-HR professionals have taken the lead on wellbeing and engrain it within their people strategies to help create a workplace that works.
-But how can organisations better assess the wellbeing of employees?
+HR professionals have taken the lead on well-being and engrained it within their people strategies to help create a workplace that works.
+But how can organizations better assess the well-being of employees?

 Some suggestions by Alvin and Stephanie: